-HRDN SL Conducts a Joint Field Visit With Irish Aid
+HRDN-SL Conducts a Joint Field Visit With Irish Aid

-3. Discuss the role of Local Councils in human rights promotion and protection.
+3. Discuss the role of local councils in human rights promotion and protection.

 4. Identify emerging human rights challenges and issues, including the operating environment for HRDs.

-HRDN SL remain deeply grateful for the generous support of Ireland, whose partnership continues to make this important work possible.
+HRDN-SL remains deeply grateful for the generous support of Ireland, whose partnership continues to make this important work possible.
 Together, we are advancing a stronger culture of human rights, accountability, and civic engagement in Sierra Leone.

 Comments